-China Guide

-India Guide

-Vietnam Guide

-ASEAN Guide
+China Guide India Guide Vietnam Guide ASEAN Guide

-Hong Kong Guide

-Singapore Guide

-Russia Guide

-Belt & Road Guide
+Hong Kong Guide Singapore Guide Russia Guide Belt & Road Guide

-This edition of Doing Business in India was produced by a team of professionals at Dezan Shira & Associates, with Qian Zhou as Editor.
+This edition of Doing Business in China 2023 for US Companies was produced by a team of professionals at Dezan Shira & Associates, with Qian Zhou as Editor and Yi Wu as contributor.

-Creative design of the guide was provided by Raffaele Bertone.
+Creative design of the guide was provided by Aparajita Zadoo.

-© 2022 Dezan Shira & Associates
+© 2023 Dezan Shira & Associates